fenago/python-minicourses/MiniCourse_CV/deep_learning_for_computer_vision_mini_course.md

 large datasets.
 A way to short-cut this process is to re-use the model weights from pre-trained models that were developed for standard computer vision benchmark datasets, such as the ImageNet image recognition tasks.
 The example below uses the VGG-16 pre-trained model to classify photographs of objects into one of 1,000 known classes.
-Download this photograph of a dog taken by Justin Morgan^4 and released under a permissive license.
-Save it in your current working directory with the filenamedog.jpg.
+Photograph of a dog taken by Justin Morgan has been altrady downloaded and released under a permissive license. it is saved in your current working directory with the filename `dog.jpg`.

 The example below will load the photograph and output a prediction, classifying the object in the photograph.Note: The first time you run the example, the pre-trained model will have